NoamZeise/OGAM-15-AntiHero/README.md

-# Work in progress submission to One Game A month Jam #16 for September 2022
+# Submission to One Game A month Jam #16 for September 2022

 # building from source